thunderblue1/Homework/README.md

 # Outline of Feedback Addressed

 Thank you for your support and encouragement.
 I added a section entitled "Introduction to REST API" so that I could clearly outline the API.
+I have also added the "Design Updates" section of this document.
 I will continue to refine this document as the application is being developed as you have suggested.

 Thank you and God bless you.